scripting/concord/README.md

+### Example 2: Small Picture Reader

+We've released the <a href="https://github.com/scripting/concord/blob/master/example2/index.html">source</a> for <a href="http://docs.fargo.io/fargo/reader">Small Picture Reader</a> under the GPL as part of the Concord release.

+This app provides a way to read any OPML file even if you aren't using an outliner.

+There's a command in Fargo that creates a link between the document you're editing and a reader version.

+If you want to run the app, <a href="http://reader.blorkmark.com/">click here</a>.

 ### Inaugural blog post

 <a href="http://scripting.com/2013/09/16/concordOurGplOutliner">Here's the post</a> I ran on Scripting News when Concord was publicly announced.
 It includes a link to a podcast.